 Traditional lenses are limited by the diffraction limit, restricting the tightness of light confinement.
 This limitation prevents advancements in various high-precision fields, necessitating a solution that can achieve super-resolution beyond this physical barrier.

-- Breaks the diffraction limit to achieve super-resolution
+- This innovation breaks the diffraction limit to achieve super-resolution.

-- Enables tight focusing of linearly polarized light without split focal spots
+- It enables tight focusing of linearly polarized light without split focal spots.

-- Simple generation of linearly polarized light for diverse applications
+- Simple generation of linearly polarized light is possible for diverse applications.

-- Finite-difference time-domain (FDTD) simulations confirming the efficiency of the design, focusing light to a region of λ0/168
+- Finite-Difference Time-Domain (FDTD) simulations confirm the efficiency of the design, with focusing of light to a region of λ0/168.

 The prototype consists of a Q-shaped aperture milled in a plasmonic film with a nano-antenna tip placed at the center.
 The dimensions and geometry of the QPRA and the tip are optimized to achieve super-resolution focusing, as validated by SEM imaging and electric field intensity distribution analyses.